gumaerc-testorg/ec.720j-spring-2010/content/pages/syllabus.md

 ### Case Studies and Guest Lectures

 Instructors and guest speakers offer lectures and case studies on a variety of technologies and how they relate to design in developing countries.
 Students are then asked to apply the material presented in class to their own design projects.
-This aspect of the course varies from year to year; see the [calendar]({{< baseurl >}}/pages/calendar) for more information about what was covered this year.
+This aspect of the course varies from year to year; see the {{% resource_link 941d511d-f895-24a7-0786-5e0927cb87b9 "calendar" %}} for more information about what was covered this year.

 ### Design Review Sessions